TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Greta.md

 > Buildings: Adaptive analytics can improve the accuracy and performance of systems used to monitor and manage energy consumption, climate control, lighting, mechanical equipment and security.
 > Energy: Devices can adjust the speed and blade pitch of wind turbines to improve efficiency and reduce wear.
-> Transportation
-Smart control systems can tell trains to slow down based on a variety of constantly changing external data inputs, such as weather, topography, location, distance from destination, track conditions, or car-to-car communication indicating another train is ahead.
+> Transportation: Smart control systems can tell trains to slow down based on a variety of constantly changing external data inputs, such as weather, topography, location, distance from destination, track conditions, or car-to-car communication indicating another train is ahead.

 > http://www.windriver.com/announces/intel-gateway-solutions-for-iot/